-We spend up to 90 per cent of our time indoors, sealed tightly into our homes, trying to prevent costly energy loss and escape the chill of winter and the heat of summer.
-But there’s a big looming cloud over the cozy picture.
+We spend up to 90 percent of our time indoors, sealed into our homes, trying to prevent costly energy loss and escape the heat of summer and the chill of winter.
+But there’s a big cloud over the cozy picture.
 It’s indoor air pollution, especially volatile organic compounds or VOCs.

 But a whiff of good news on the home front: a study conducted by a University of Georgia team has shown that at least five common houseplants cleanse the air of some nasty VOCs.

 Dr. Stanley Kays, a professor in the department of horticulture and the lead author of the study, called the findings exciting.
 “I see a real potential positive health impact if we learn how to utilize plants to create a healthier environment,” he told Allergic Living.

 The research team tested 28 common indoor plants for their ability to remove five toxic indoor pollutants: benzene (particularly found in drywall in Georgia), toluene, octane, trichloroethene (TCE) and alpha-pinene.